atankit/Connect_Android-app_To_SpringBoot_Rest_API/README.md

 # Events List Activity
 We will fetch all the event data from the Spring Boot Server and show it in an Android RecyclerView.
-And We will put a splash screen for a few seconds.
+And as soon as the app starts, we will put a splash screen for a few seconds.